-It’s also more than worth your time and effort it requires.
+It’s also more than worth the time and effort it requires.
 It takes learning and patience, but it has given me so many challenges and so much enjoyment, it’s hard to put into words.

-Playing for four hours, only to lose the scenario by one point of attack does not feel frustrating – contrary: I knew exactly where I’ve lost that and was determined to play again and do better.
-And when you eventually win such a tough scenario (beat Volkare for example) it feels so rewarding and a real accomplishment because you know nothing was given to you; you had to hard earn it.
+Playing for four hours, only to lose the scenario by one point of attack does not feel frustrating – contrary: I knew exactly where I’d lost that and was determined to play again and do better.
+And when you eventually win such a tough scenario (beat Volkare for example) it feels so rewarding and a real accomplishment because you know nothing was given to you; you had to work hard earn it.

 I have yet to encounter another board game, that stimulates similar feelings so strongly.

 Do you like what you just read?
 Consider subscribing for more content: